Loki-Astari/geeky-nextjs/content/posts/NisseV3.md

 ## How to handle SSL or regular connections

-The `ThorsAnvil::ThorsSocket::Socket` class can be constructed with `ServerInit` or `SServerInit` object.
-To simplify this, the constructor also takes a `std::varient` (ServerInit) that can contain either of these objects.
+The `ThorsAnvil::ThorsSocket::Socket` class can be constructed with `TASock::ServerInfo` or `TASock::SServerInfo` object.
+To simplify this, the constructor also takes a `std::varient<TASock::ServerInfo, TASock::SServerInfo>` (aka `TASock::ServerInit`) that can contain either of these objects.
 This allows us to write a function to initialize a server connection to initialize either type.

 ```C++
 namespace TASock = ThorsAnvil::ThorsSocket;